-- Base Salaries: We made modest adjustments to base salaries in 2022 based on our review of our position to market against our peer group, and considering the roles and responsibilities of our NEOs.
+- Base Salaries: We made modest adjustments to base salaries in 2023 based on our review of our position to market against our peer group, and considering the roles and responsibilities of our NEOs.
 Adjustments made directly align our NEO salaries with our compensation philosophy. - Annual Bonus: Our annual bonus program continues to align our NEOs with our overall corporate strategy.
-Based on the Compensation and Talent Committee's assessment of our overall performance, our bonus funded at 100% of target for 2022.
-Our CEO's bonus is based solely on company performance.
-Bonuses for our NEOs, other than our CEO, factor in both company and individual performance.
-Consistent with our pay for performance philosophy, individual bonus achievement for our NEOs ranged from 105% to 130%. - Equity Awards: Consistent with our past practice, in 2022, our NEOs continue to receive 100% of their long-term incentive awards in the form of stock options.
-We believe stock options directly align the interest of our NEOs with those of our shareholders while ensuring the retention of our executive team.
-In 2023, we introduced RSUs and performance-based RSUs into our long-term incentive program in addition to utilizing stock options.
+Based on the Compensation and Talent Committee's assessment of our overall performance, the corporate objective portion of the 2023 target bonus levels funded at 80% for Mr. Shaff and 90% for Drs.
+Young and von Moltke.
+Our CEO's bonus is based solely on Company performance.
+Bonuses for our NEOs, other than our CEO, factor in both Company and individual performance.
+Consistent with our pay for performance philosophy, the individual bonus achievement was 120% for Dr. Young and 130% for Dr. von Moltke. - Annual Equity Awards: In 2023, our NEOs received long-term incentive awards in the form of restricted stock units, performance-based restricted stock units, and stock options.